LAStools/LAStools.github.io/download/lasboundary_README.md

 -disjoint             : allow polygon to fragment for point clusters farther than concavity apart
 -disjoint_hull        : allow polygon to fragment for point clusters farther than concavity apart
 -extra_pass           : do extra read pass to count points (only makes sense when filtering)
+-gdal                 : Uses the GDAL library to support additional vector formats such as GML, GPKG, GeoJSON and GPX as poly output.
+Can also be used for SHP and KML
 -holes                : find internal holes and output hole polygoons
 -ilay [n]             : apply [n] or all LASlayers found in corresponding *.lay file on read
 -ilaydir [n]          : look for corresponding *.lay file in directory [n]